msalemor/smart-cli-class/README.md

-# Class: Building a smart CLI
+# Class: Building a smart Go CLI application

-Building a smart command-line interface application using OpenAI and Go
+This is content for a class on building a smart command-line interface application using OpenAI and Go.

 ## 1.0 - Requirements

-- Go knowledge
+- Intro-intermediate Go knowledge
 - OpenAI endpoint and key
-- A kubernetes cluster and Kubectl installed
+- A kubernetes cluster and ability to execute kubectl commands

 ## 2.0 - My rules